-Figure~\ref{fig:target_regret} shows that the best performance in terms of average dynamic regret is obtained by \algo/.
+Fig.~\ref{fig:target_regret} shows that the best performance in terms of average dynamic regret is obtained by \algo/.

-\algo/ seems to achieve a smaller error, moreover it goes down rapidly with respect to \DGD/ and \GT/.
-We make these comparisons by considering $\theta_t$ as the optimal estimate associated to the iteration $t$, but it is worth noting that the actual optimal solution may be slightly different because of the presence of the noise $\epsilon_{i,t}$ which affects the measurement of each agent.
+\algo/ seems to achieve a smaller error with respect to the other algorithms.
+We make these comparisons by using $\theta^t_{\text{target}}$ as the optimal estimate associated to the iteration $t$, but we note that the actual optimal solution may be slightly different since the noise $\epsilon_{i}^t$ affects the measurement of each agent.